The Rise of O2O Marketing in China

 This can be achieved through something as simple as implementing QR codes to facilitate information sharing about a product.
 Consequently, this can assist in building trust or simulating the entire purchasing experience from browsing and research to checkout.

-To understand the effectiveness of O2O marketing, you must understand the new retail experience.
-Approximately 99.1% of the Chinese population has access to mobile data , and of those, 60% make decisions based on prior research.
+To understand the effectiveness of O2O marketing, you must understand the scale of this growing retail experience.
+Over one billion of the Chinese population have access to the internet and mainly via mobile, and of those, 60% make decisions based on prior research.

 For Millennial shoppers, the O2O experience means they can compare prices in-store, complete click and collect, or purchase items as they’re browsing or arrange delivery.